 - Upgrades to dechlorination equipment

 We assisted DC Water with its program to upgrade fire hydrants, meeting DC Water’s accelerated schedule and preparing documents for multiple contracts.
 More than 4,900 fire hydrants were replaced or upgraded throughout the district.

 Lead service replacement program

-In 2001, the Washington Aqueduct converted to chloramination for water disinfection.
+The Washington Aqueduct converted to chloramination for water disinfection.
 Monochloramine is more stable than free chlorine, dissipating less rapidly and avoiding objectionable chlorine odors.
 However, chloramination can increase corrosion and therefore levels of lead in drinking water.

 We provided assistance to DC Water in its effort to replace lead service lines, significantly exceeding the EPA’s requirement to replace 7% of lead service lines each year.